Daisy-butter/NeRF_Baseline_Reconstruction/README.md

 This project explores 3D object reconstruction and novel view synthesis based on **Neural Radiance Fields (NeRF)**, a powerful neural rendering technique that has achieved remarkable success in computer vision.
 By leveraging a neural network to learn a volumetric scene representation, NeRF enables photorealistic novel view generation from a sparse set of input images.
 We build upon the official **[nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch)** implementation and apply it to real-world objects captured via handheld smartphone cameras.

+## 📦 Dataset Access

+The real-world dataset used in this project, along with COLMAP-processed poses and the resulting outputs, can be downloaded via the following link:

+🔗 [Baidu Netdisk Download – NeRF Dataset and Results](https://pan.baidu.com/s/1qRsE-CqBLEWnjMlgEzLmSQ?pwd=a3bb) (extraction code: `a3bb`)

 ---

 ## 📁 Project Structure